andrasq/node-qmock/Readme.md

 original method contiues to work exactly as before.

 A stub temporarily replaces an existing method (or function), or creates an anonymous function and spies on the replacement.
-The original method is not called until restored..
+The original method will not be accessible until after it's `restore`-d.

 ### qmock.spy( [func] )